-Discovering takes good data and a computer algebra system (CAS) can provide good data.
+Discovering things in mathematics can be facilitated by using a computer algebra system (CAS) available on many handheld calculators and computer apps.
+A CAS can provide good data with which to draw conclusions.
 You can do “experiments” by producing the results with a CAS and looking for patterns.
 As an example let’s look at how you and your students might discover the chain rule for derivatives.

 One of the ways you could introduce the chain rule is to ask you class to differentiate something like (3x + 7)2.
 Not knowing about the chain rule, just about the only way to proceed is to expand the expression to 9x2 + 42x + 49 and differentiate that: 18x + 42 and then factor 6(3x + 7).
 Then you show how this relates to the power rule and where the “extra” factor of 3 comes from differentiating the (3x + 7).
 You really cannot a much more complicated example, say a third or fourth power, because the algebra gets complicated very fast.

 Suggest your students use a CAS to do the example above this time using the third power.
 The output might look like this:

 But even better: what we want is just the answer.
 Who cares about all the algebra in between?
 Try a few powers until the pattern become obvious.

 Now we have some good data to work with.
 Can you guess the pattern?

 Nor sure where the “extra” factor of 3 comes from?
 Try changing the 3 in the original and keep the exponent the same.

 Now can you guess the chain rule?
 See if what you thought is right by changing only the inside exponent.

 Then you can try some others:

 You can count on the CAS giving you the correct data (answers).
 Do enough experiments until the chain rule pattern becomes clear.